 Today's GPS receivers are extremely accurate, thanks to their parallel multi-channel design.
-Garmin's 12 parallel channel receivers are quick to lock onto satellites when first turned on and they maintain strong locks, even in dense foliage or urban settings with tall buildings.
+Our 12 parallel channel receivers are quick to lock onto satellites when first turned on, and they maintain strong locks, even in dense foliage or urban settings with tall buildings.
 Certain atmospheric factors and other sources of error can affect the accuracy of GPS receivers.
-Garmin® GPS receivers are accurate to within 15 meters on average.
+Garmin GPS receivers are accurate to within 15 meters, on average.

 The 24 satellites that make up the GPS space segment are orbiting the earth about 12,000 miles above us.
 They are constantly moving, making two complete orbits in less than 24 hours.
 These satellites are travelling at speeds of roughly 7,000 miles an hour.

 GPS satellites are powered by solar energy.
 They have backup batteries onboard to keep them running in the event of a solar eclipse, when there's no solar power.
 Small rocket boosters on each satellite keep them flying in the correct path.

 Here are some other interesting facts about the GPS satellites (also called NAVSTAR, the official U.S. Department of Defense name for GPS):